Walmart plans big push to challenge Amazon on advertising

 “We have this unparalleled source of data that we can bring to bear,” Whiteside said.
 “Who else can actually tell you if a customer saw something online and then a week later, physically bought it in the store?”

+Mark Boidman, managing director and head of media and tech services at boutique investment bank PJ Solomon, also said Walmart's plans to grant ad buyers more marketing options in-store would be an advantage.

+"The ability to use on-premise media, and in particular digital signage and digital out-of-home media, allows brands and retailers to be reactive and provide contextually relevant content and advertising," said Boidman.
+"Think coffee promotions in the morning or marketing hot chocolate or snow shovels ahead of a big snow storm."

-(Reporting by Melissa Fares in New York and Sheila Dang in Dallas; editing by Vanessa O'Connell, Kenneth Li and David Gregorio)
+(Reporting by Melissa Fares in New York and Sheila Dang in Dallas Editing by Vanessa O'Connell, Kenneth Li, David Gregorio and Matthew Lewis)

 ((Melissa.Fares@thomsonreuters.com; (917) 881-9852))